ValdemarGr/gql/docs/tutorial.md

   // If we were to remove the implicit `episode` from scope
   // we would get a "missing implicit" compiler error "appearsIn" -> lift(_.appearsIn),
-  // However if we wanted to, we could provide the implicit `episode` explicitly
-  // This requires a bit of machinery since the 'appearsIn' field is wrapped up in a list type

   "homePlanet" -> lift(_.homePlanet)
 )